Pangolin trade: Conservation and enforcement

 Governments and non-governmental organizations have undertaken a variety of conservation efforts, with varying activities and degrees of success in different parts of the world.
 The IUCN's Species Survival Commission formed a Pangolin Specialist Group in 2012, comprising 100 experts from 25 countries, hosted by the Zoological Society of London.
 It also coordinated an annual awareness day, World Pangolin Day, on February 15, starting in 2014.
+In China, publicity campaigns against the trade in pangolin parts have attracted the support of celebrities including Angelababy and Jackie Chan since 2016.

 Public awareness and support for conservation efforts can be important to their success.
 According to Annette Olsson, technical advisor at Conservation International, one of the problems the pangolin faces is that, unlike more well-known endangered animals like elephants, rhinoceroses, pandas, or tigers, "It's not huge and not very charismatic.
 It's small and weird and just disappearing."
 Legal measures focus on curbing poaching and the supply side of the market, while media attention and public awareness can be crucial to the success to animal conservation efforts by affecting demand.
 According to CNN's John D. Sutter, "the pangolin needs international celebrity to survive, and the CITES vote is a critical step toward achieving that celebrity."
 In some part due to lack of attention, pangolin conservation has not been a significant recipient of funding from governments or NGOs.

 Declining numbers of pangolin population also has detrimental effects on the ecosystem.
 The pangolins diet consists mainly of ants and termites in which they help with stabilizing forest pest destruction and controls forest termite disasters.
 When foraging for their food by digging through the ground, pangolins actually help aerate the soil and assists in the process of decomposing organic matter.
 Additionally, though some pangolin species sleep in trees, others sleep in burrows they dig underground.
 But, pangolins frequently abandon their burrows which allows other animals to use it for themselves, helping out the rest of the animal kingdom.
+On 17 February 2017, a day before World Pangolin Day, officials in Cameroon burned 3 tonnes of confiscated pangolin scales, representing up to 10,000 animals.
+The Cameroonian government had confiscated more than 8 tonnes of pangolin scales since 2013.
+This conservation strategy is similar to the increasingly common destroying confiscated ivory to deter poaching and generate public outrage or action.
+As with ivory, there is an opportunity cost to destroying the material, trading awareness via public spectacle for the money which could be gained by reselling what was confiscated.